fhumayun/qa-work-projects/strax-aif-box/documentation/homework/homework7.md

     - download from here: https://docs.mongodb.com/manual/installation/
 - Connect Sails to Mongo https://sailsjs.com/documentation/tutorials/using-mongo-db
 - Store Items in to mongo
+  - each time you click on getting started to go to dashboard
+    - retrieve items and sync
+    - make sure the items from the server match the items that your app has

 ### Part 5 Input
 - Take Input for creating the character
   - name
   - charClass
+- form
+  - button
+    - submit
+      - similar to the getting started
+  - input
+    - typing character name
-- look up html buttons
+  - look up radio button
+    - can only select 1 class
+- Write the character to the database
+  - make sure character collection exists
-  - form for this
+    - Characters
+  - Create new character collection if you don't have one
+    - before you run the app

 ### Part 6
-- 1st phase would be to grab random items for character
-  - ignore specs
-  - ignore armor type
-- Write the character to the database
-  - Create new character collection
+- Character has no items
+- Character on the dashboard has option for optimize
   - Call the optimize route

 - Optimize items logic